akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 ### Cluster Sharding

-Persistence solves the problem of restoring an actor’s state from persistent storage after system restart or crash.
-It does not solve itself the problem of distributing a set of such actors among members of an Akka cluster.
+Sharding helps to solve the problem of distributing a set of actors among members of an Akka cluster.
-Sharding is a pattern that mostly used together with Persistence to balance a large set of persistent entities (backed by actors) to members of a cluster and also migrate them to other systems if one of the members crash.
+Sharding is a pattern that mostly used together with Persistence to balance a large set of persistent entities (backed by actors) to members of a cluster and also migrate them to other nodes when members crash or leave.

 The problem space that Sharding targets: